 Phoenix’s Hothands ability allows payer to throw a fireball that engulfs an area in flames for a brief period.
-The ability is free and refreshes after every two kills, so effective players will constantly have access to the useful ability.
-Players caught in the fire take constant damage, so it is a great tool to flush out enemy players from a position.
+The ability is free and refreshes after every two kills.
+As such, effective players will constantly have access to the useful ability.
+Players caught in the fire take constant damage, this ability lets you force enemy players out.
 The flame also heals Phoenix, so remember to use the ability when low on health.

 The Hothands ability can be used in multiple ways.
-Players can launch a fireball at a specific area where a player is likely hiding to flush them out for an easy kill.
+Players can launch a fireball at a specific area to flush out enemies.
 It can also be used to block off entrances to areas for a brief period which can be valuable when defending a spike.
 The fire does not deal a huge amount of damage… so it can be soaked.
 It’s also possible for players to push through the flames if they are at full health.
 Make sure to keep an eye on the area blocked by the flames to make sure no brave enemies get the drop on you or your team.

 Run it Back Now

 Phoenix’s Ultimate allows players to place a marker at a specific location where they will respawn after dying for a brief period.
-The ability costs six Ultimate orbs which can be collected around the map, by eliminating enemies, planting or defusing the Spike, or dying.
-A countdown appears after activating the Ultimate that tells players how much time they have before spawning back at the location.
-Dying or running out time will spawn players back at the marked location, so make sure to use the precious time effectively.
+The ability costs six Ultimate orbs which can be collected around the map.
+You can get them by eliminating enemies, planting or defusing the Spike, or dying.
+A countdown appears after activating the Ultimate.
+This tells players how much time they have before spawning back at the location.
+Dying or running out time will spawn players back at the marked location – so be quick!

-The Run it Back tool is an incredible Ultimate that can be used to get entry kills when pushing an objective or retaking a site on defense.
-Make sure to use the ability in a secure area, however, because you will be vulnerable for a couple of seconds after respawning.
+The Run it Back tool is an incredible Ultimate.
+You can use it to get entry kills when pushing an objective or retaking a site on defense.
+Make sure you use the ability in a secure area, because you will be vulnerable after respawning.

 The ability can be used to gather valuable information or secure entry kills when pushing an objective with little risk.
-Any kills achieved with the ability make taking the site much easier for the attacking team and they will still have a full squad.
+Any kills that you get with the ability make taking the site much easier for the attacking team and they will still have a full squad.

-It can also be used when defending a spike to eliminate players attempting to defuse by giving players a second chance.
+You can also use it when defending a spike to eliminate players attempting to defuse by giving players a second chance.
 Activating the ultimate ability in a safe area provides two chances to eliminate enemy players and can help even the odds when a player is outnumbered.

 All of Phoenix’s abilities can turn the tides of a match when used correctly.
 They are powerful on their own and can be incredible when used together.
 Remember to use them wisely, however, as they cost credits or need to be earned before becoming available again.
 An efficient Phoenix player can be the entry fragger for their team and help take objectives, or they can use their abilities in a support role to help their team in a push.

 Phoenix is a powerful agent with several abilities that are strong on offense and defense.
-An effective Phoenix player can take and hold objectives with ease and can be a huge help to their teammates.
+When you play Phoenix effectively, you can take and hold objectives with ease and can be a huge help to their teammates.
 Understanding the fiery agents’ abilities and coordinating with your team on when to use them can make players an unstoppable force.
 Thanks for learning How to Play Phoenix.